 Contact the Title IX Coordinator

-Best practices when working with a reporting person(s):
+Best practices when working with an impacted party:

-A faculty or staff member is often the first person at the university an individual will tell if they have experienced gender-based violence.
+A faculty or staff member is often the first person at the university individuals will tell if they have experienced sex/gender-based violence or another form of sex-based discrimination.

 - Requesting a different seat in class